By Elizabeth Pantley

 Children do not always react outwardly to what they hear.
-However, if you could see into their hearts, you would find a record of every careless word, every thoughtless action, every adult laugh, that here, in the most tender and vulnerable of places, was not found so funny.
-Here would you find also significant—and often, inappropriate—meaning attached to these products of childhood observation.
+However, if you could see into their hearts, you would find a record of every careless word, every thoughtless action, every adult laugh.
+There, in the most tender and vulnerable of places, the words were not found so funny.
+Here would you find also significant, and often, inappropriate, meaning attached to these products of childhood observation.
 Children struggle through the growing-up process, and along the way they question who they are and what their meaning is to this world and to their parents.
 A parent’s potent words, and the multitude of other comments, gestures and actions, help a child paint a picture of who he really is, and how important he is in this world.
 How tragic for that child if, despite how we really feel, that painting is not the masterpiece we envision!

 Changes You Can Make